 a. the original purchase order and a copy of the receiving report to the county purchasing agent, and b. a copy of the receiving report with the delivery documentation to the county clerk;

-Finding 2011-23 - Back-Dated Documents Submitted for FEMA Project - Engineering Services Not Competitively Considered were back-dated to make documentation appear as if the engineering services for a FEMA project were competitively considered.
+Finding 2012-23 - Back-Dated Documents Submitted for FEMA Project - Engineering Services Not Competitively Considered (Repeat Finding)